MuLan: Multimodal-LLM Agent for Progressive and Interactive Multi-Object Diffusion: Multimodal-LLM Agent ( )

 \subsection{Prompt Decomposition by LLM Planning}

-Given a complicated prompt $\texttt{p}$, \ours first uses an LLM to automatically decompose $\texttt{p}$ into $N$ object-wise sub-prompts $\texttt{p}_{1:N}$. \ours specifically asks the LLM to produce a sequence of objects that will be created in the default order from left to right and bottom to top in the image, so the LLM leverages its prior knowledge to fill all objects of $\texttt{p}$ to an empty list of the pre-defined order.
-Compared to layout generation, this is more feasible for most LLMs who may suffer from hallucinations in spatial reasoning.
-The pre-defined order will also facilitate sequential object generation in Section~\ref{sec:single-object}.
+Given a complex prompt $\texttt{p}$, \ours first uses an LLM to automatically decompose $\texttt{p}$ into $N$ object-wise sub-prompts $\texttt{p}_{1:N}$.
+During decompostion, \ours specifically asks the LLM to produce a sequence of objects that will be created in the default order from left to right and bottom to top in the image.
+The LLM can easily finish this task by leveraging its prior knowledge to fill all objects of $\texttt{p}$ to an empty list of the pre-defined order without in-context learning which requires manually designed examples.
 Let $\texttt{objs}=\{\texttt{obj}_1, \cdots, \texttt{obj}_n, \cdots, \texttt{obj}_N\}$ be the LLM-planned $N$ objects extracted from $\texttt{p}$.
 For the first object, the sub-prompt is simply $\texttt{p}_1 =$``$\{\texttt{obj}_1\}$''.
 For object-$n$ with $n > 1$, the subtask is to generate object-$n$ conditioned on previous objects and the textual sub-prompt is defined as $\texttt{p}_n =$``$\{\texttt{obj}_n\} \,\, \texttt{and} \,\, \{\texttt{obj}_{n-1}\}$''. \ours conducts the above global planning by an LLM at the very beginning before generating any image.
 The detailed prompts and template for LLM planning can be found in Appendix~\ref{sec:global_template}.

 When generating each object in Section~\ref{sec:single-object}, we will use the LLM again as a local planner of the object's position and size, i.e., by generating a mask in the image and coordinating its overlap with previous objects.
 Then a diffusion model is used to generate the object under the attention guidance of the mask.
 These will be further elaborated in Section~\ref{sec:single-object}.